 ABC news Good Morning America and Fox's Bill O'Reilley both played the

-video tape for a national audience in early July of 2003,
+video tape for a national audience in early July of 2003, the same summer

 Bush was declaring victory in Iraq.